 General Damages in a workplace accident claim are compensation for the pain and suffering you experience from an injury when lifting goods in the warehouse or shifting rubble on the building site.

-For example, you may be able to claim General Damages for back pain that keeps coming back when working in the supermarket or the discomfort when sitting or lying out due to a manual handling injury.
+For example, you may be able to claim General Damages for back pain that keeps coming back when working in the supermarket or the discomfort when sitting or lying down, due to a manual handling injury.

 General Damages may be claimed in any workplace accident case where the injuries cause pain and inconvenience and affect your ability to exercise, drive, play sports and other activities.